trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 107,223/day over the past week and 94,397/day the week prior.
+Our 7-day average pace of giving shots: 107,635/day over the past week and 99,679/day the week prior.

 We’re now 80% below our June 30 peak average of 542,779.

-On pace for 75%+ age 12+ fully vaxxed by October 26
+On pace for 75%+ age 12+ fully vaxxed by November 2

-There are now 8.1 million doses in inventory waiting for arms
+There are now 7.9 million doses in inventory waiting for arms

 ![](Plots/pace_national.png)